aerotow/eightsleep-nosub-app/README.md

 In the following will explain how to build a docker image of this app and run it locally.
 This is useful if you want to run the app on a local server.

 1. Clone this repository to your local machine.
-2. Create a copy of the `.env.example` file and create a `.env` file in the root of the project.
+2. Create a copy of the `.env.docker` file and create a `.env` file in the root of the project.
 3. Adjust this file to your needs.
 You need to set the `CRON_SECRET` and `JWT_SECRET` to a random string of your choice.
 [E.g. use this site](https://it-tools.tech/token-generator).
 Safe the **CRON_SECRET**, you will need it in a moment.
 4. You may wish to adjust the port the application is running on in `docker-compose.yml`.
 Don't change the app port, but you can change the host port as you wish.
 5. Run `docker-compose up -d` to build the docker image and start the app.
 This will start the following services: